Larisa G. Tereshchenko, MD, PhD

 Larisa Tereshchenko is a clinical investigator and data scientist with broad expertise in clinical cardiology and cardiovascular pathophysiology, cardiac electrophysiology and electrocardiology, clinical pharmacology, epidemiology, biostatistics, randomized controlled trials, biophysics, biomedical engineering, signal processing, genomics, bioinformatics, and healthcare value.

 She is a Fellow of Heart Rhythm Society, American Heart Association, and American College of Cardiology.
 She was the President of the International Congress of Electrocardiology hosted in Portland in 2017, and a member of a Board of Directors (Treasurer) of the International Society for Computerized Electrocardiology in 2014-2017.
 She was awarded the DelMar Junior Investigator Award (International Society for Holter and Noninvasive Electrocardiology, 2013).
-Dr. Tereshchenko is an inventor on two patents, author of more than 140 manuscripts, 4 book chapters, and a member of an Editorial Board of Circulation: Arrhythmia and Electrophysiology, Heart Rhythm Journal, Cardiovascular Digital Health Journal, and several other journals.
-She is a member of the ACC and HRS Young Investigator Award Committees, a member of the Society for Clinical Trials Education Committee, and a member of the Society for Epidemiological Research (SER) Scientific Dissemination Committee.
+Dr. Tereshchenko is an inventor on two patents, author of more than 150 manuscripts, 5 book chapters, and a member of an Editorial Board of Circulation: Arrhythmia and Electrophysiology, Heart Rhythm Journal, Cardiovascular Digital Health Journal, and several other journals.
+She is a member of the ACC and HRS Young Investigator Award Committees, a member of the Society for Clinical Trials Education Committee, the Society for Epidemiological Research (SER) Scientific Dissemination Committee, and the Heart Failure Society of America Research Committee.

 Dr. Larisa Tereshchenko passed USMLE steps 1-3 and was awarded ECFMG Certificate.